boundsj/ObjectiveDDP/README.md

 ## :heavy_exclamation_mark: :sparkles:

-September 2013: We are marking our first release, `version 0.1.0`!
+September 2013: We are marking our first release, [version 0.1.0](https://github.com/boundsj/ObjectiveDDP/releases/tag/v0.1.0)!
 This includes (with lots of help from @ewindso):

 * several changes that help stabilize the application in real world scenarios (i.e. reconnect).
 * We added the ability to send DDP messages that invoke methods on your server (i.e. [Meteor.call](http://docs.meteor.com/#meteor_call)).